Many people still accept a Hobbesian view of prehistoric man - that life was "solitary, poor, nasty, brutish and short”.

 Modern Americans may have a higher life expectancy than our Cavemen ancestors.
 But not necessarily that much higher - currently it is 78 (World Bank, 2015).
 And when you consider that the quality of later life for your average American (or Australian) is pretty poor these days we may not have advanced as much as we think.

 Four-out-of-five Americans suffer from at least four chronic illnesses by the age of 67 (AARP, 2015).
-Most rely on serious tadalafil overnight delivery canada pharmaceutical and medical intervention to prolong a pretty crappy life for the final few years, often in a care facility, only to finally succumb to complications from metabolic diseases such as diabetes, heart disease or Alzheimer's.
+Most rely on serious prednisone pharmaceutical and medical intervention to prolong a pretty crappy life for the final few years, often in a care facility, only to finally succumb to complications from metabolic diseases such as diabetes, heart disease or Alzheimer's.

 The good news is that these diseases are preventable by making the right lifestyle choices over time, especially nutrition.
 And the best way to optimize nutrition is to focus on a real, whole foods diet… like the Flintstones.